Home > Analyses > Financial Services > Northern Trust Corporation

 score analysis

-Northern Trust shows a very favorable discounted cash flow score of 5 and a favorable return on equity score of 4.
-Return on assets is moderate at 3, while debt to equity, price to earnings, and price to book scores are all moderate at 2, reflecting mixed financial strength and valuation metrics.
+Northern Trust scores very favorably on discounted cash flow (5) and favorably on return on equity (4).
+Return on assets is moderate (3).
+Debt to equity (2), price to earnings (2), and price to book (1) scores are unfavorable to very unfavorable, indicating valuation and leverage concerns.

 Analysis of the company’s bankruptcy risk

-Northern Trust Corporation’s Altman Z-Score places it in the distress zone, indicating a higher risk of financial distress and potential bankruptcy:
+Northern Trust’s Altman Z-Score places it in the distress zone, signaling a high risk of financial distress and potential bankruptcy:

 altman z score analysis